chjj/blessed/README.md

 - __warnings__ - Display warnings (such as the output not being a TTY, similar to ncurses).
 - __forceUnicode__ - Force blessed to use unicode even if it is not detected via terminfo, env variables, or windows code page.
+If value is `true` unicode is forced.
+If value is `false` non-unicode is forced (default: `null`).
 - __input/output__ - Input and output streams. `process.stdin`/`process.stdout`
   by default, however, it could be a `net.Socket` if you want to make a program that runs over telnet or something of that nature.